Kanna Laddu Thinna Aasaiya: Production

-Kanna Laddu Thinna Aasaiya marked Santhanam's venture into film production with his Handmade Films, and co-produced by Rama Narayanan.
+Kanna Laddu Thinna Aasaiya marked actor Santhanam's venture into film production with his Handmade Films, and co-produced by Rama Narayanan.
 It was initially planned to be a film similar to the Hangover series, but due to budget constraints, the story was placed in Karaikudi and Kumbakonam.
-The film's title is derived from a catchphrase that appeared in Tamil Cadbury Shots advertisements.
+The film's title is derived from a phrase spoken by Karthi's character in Siruthai (2011), which also appeared in early Tamil Cadbury Shots advertisements.
+Rama Narayanan claimed the title was recommended by himself.
+It is the directorial debut of K. S. Manikandan.
+Cinematography was handled by Balasubramaniem, and editing by G. Ramarao.

 Srinivasan, when approached by Santhanam to co-star, initially believed it was a joke, and learned about his role only when he went to shoot.
 Sethu, a longtime friend of Santhanam, was offered one of the lead roles, making his acting debut.
+Though Sethu was studying medicine at that time and was tempted to accept the film offer, Santhanam urged him to do so only after completing his education.
+Vishakha made her return to acting following a nearly-three year hiatus.
 The film, first reported in June 2012, was formally launched a month later.
+Vishaka agreed to dance to the song "Hey Unnathan" after Manikandan assured her it would not be oversexualised or have voyeuristic camera angles.
 By that November, filming was almost complete, except for two song sequences.

 Soundtrack

 The music was composed by Thaman S. The audio was released on 9 December 2012.
 It features a remixed version of the song "Aasaiyae Alaipolae" from the 1958 film Thai Pirandhal Vazhi Pirakkum, composed by K. V. Mahadevan.
 The song "Love Letter" is based on "Naan Unnai Vaazhthi Paadugiren" from the 1971 film Nootruku Nooru, composed by V. Kumar.

 Pramodh of Musicperk rated the album 7/10 stating, "The composer Thaman has done a credible job to make sure the album’s genre is met with properly".
 Srinivasa Ramanujam of The Times of India wrote, "KLTA is a collection of numbers that might work only if seen with visuals".
-Karthik of Milliblog wrote, "Very Thaman… very listenable – good laddu, this!"
+Karthik of Milliblog wrote, "Very Thaman... very listenable – good laddu, this!"